-UNC School of Law has adopted the rules and standards of the Associated Press Style Guide for web publication.
-Some print pieces, including Carolina Law magazine, incorporate rules of the Chicago Manual of Style.
+UNC School of Law has adopted the rules and standards of the Associated Press Style Guide for web publication and the Carolina Law magazine.
 The school communications office defers to the Merriam-Webster dictionary for first preferred spellings.
 The rules below clarify school-specific issues and provide information about common issues.
-Contact email@example.com with any questions or concerns.
+Contact firstname.lastname@example.org with any questions or concerns.

 UNC School of Law

 On first usage, refer to the institution as UNC School of Law.
 On second and additional uses, refer to the school, the law school, or Carolina Law.
 When necessary, it is appropriate to write the University of North Carolina at Chapel Hill.

 Capitalize proper nouns, not common nouns.
 Contact Dean Martin Brinkley; Brinkley became dean in 2015.
 The first U.S. president was Washington; President Bush was succeeded by Obama.

 On first usage, refer to the institution by its full name, i.e., Center for Climate, Energy, Environment and Economics, Center for Civil Rights.
 On second and additional uses, refer to the center.

 The UNC style guide recommends capitalizing University on subsequent references.

 Always use Arabic figures, without st, nd, rd or th.

 Use periods as delimiters in phone numbers.
 For example, 919.962.5106.